9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ::::

-Briefly, the `q` helper function accepts a method name, the type constructor to apply to it, and a parser for a request\'s optional body.
+Briefly, the `q` helper function accepts a method name, the type constructor to apply to it, and a parser for a request's optional body.
 The `url` helper does not attempt to validate a URL, because the HTTP specification does not specify what characters an URL contain.
 The function just consumes input until either the line ends or it reaches a